Alexander Ovechkin: Russian politics

 On 25 February 2022, following the Russian invasion of Ukraine, Ovechkin called for peace and no more war without mentioning Russia or Ukraine directly.
 He said "I have family back in Russia.
 It's scary moments.
 We can't do anything.
 We just hope it's going to end soon and everyone's going to be all right."
 In May 2022, Ovechkin responded to a question about Putin: "He is my president, right?
 I am Russian.
 What else can I say?"
 According to some experts and people close to Ovechkin, renouncing Putin and condemning the invasion of Ukraine could have negative consequences for Ovechkin and his family members living in Russia, given the repressive nature of Putin's regime.
 Ovechkin reportedly wanted to change his Instagram profile picture from Putin to a peace symbol after the invasion but was warned that doing so would potentially put his family in Russia in danger.

+In September 2026, Ovechkin appeared in a political advertisement ahead of the 2026 Russian legislative election alongside notable figures Sergey Lavrov and Margarita Simonyan for United Russia, which received significant backlash.
+A spokesperson for the Washington Capitals stated that Ovechkin was "asked to participate in the video campaign while back in his home country this summer", as figures such as Dominik Hašek condemned Ovechkin's participation by stating that "Everyone in this photograph has chosen to officially support Russia's imperialist war in Ukraine... because of each of them, many Ukrainians and Russians will be killed".
+During an official Capitals press conference regarding the campaign on 17 September, Ovechkin stated that he did not tell the Capitals organization before participating in the video.
+Capitals general manager Chris Patrick told reporters that if the team had been aware Ovechkin planned to partake in the ad, "we would have worked to avoid the situation very hard.
+And I doubt we'd be standing where we're standing right now if he had run it by us."

+Because he appeared in the political advertisement, Ovechkin is now banned from entering Latvia indefinitely.